BaroudLab/tutorials/cellpose_on_inception.md

 ## Moving your data from `Maestro` to `Inception`

-To move the data, open a terminal window, and connect to `tars`:
+To move the data, open a terminal window, and connect to `maestro`:

 ```
-ssh $PASTEURNAME@tars.pasteur.fr
+ssh $PASTEURNAME@maestro.pasteur.fr
 ```

 Now that you are connected, you can move the data from `Maestro` to `Inception`: